cgroza/GraffiTE/README.md

 - install [Nextflow](https://www.nextflow.io/docs/latest/getstarted.html)
 - install [Apptainer](https://apptainer.org/docs/admin/main/installation.html)

+> Note that we have received report that Apptainer installation with Conda can cause issues.
+We recommend to install Apptainer directly.

 ### GraffiTE install

 - If an internet connection is accessible from the compute nodes, the general command shown in the next section will download and cache the `GraffiTE` pipeline and Apptainer image for local use.
 Later runs will skip the slow download step.
 It is however required to add the repository to the apptainer list, by typing: